andela/ah-backend-thor/README.md

 }
 ```
 ### Errors and Status Codes
-If a request fails any validations, expect a 422 and errors in the following format:
+If a request fails any validations, expect errors in the following format:

 ```source-json
 {